canvas-medical/documentation/collections/_documentation/ConfiguringQuestionnaires.md

 ### Building a Questionnaire

 Questionnaires are created using a Google Sheet template that was shared with you during your onboarding.
-Please reach out to your internal administrators or our support team if you need help locating this template.
+Please reach out to your internal administrators first, and then our support team if you need help locating this template.
 The template allows you to configure your own questionnaires without needing code.
 We have enforced some validation in creating the questionnaires In order to ensure data is captured in a consistent way and can be used programmatically once collected.

 **Questionnaires** are built as a series of **Questions,** each having associated **Question Responses**